RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/ide.md

 * VSCode: lightweight editor for JavaScript and React, with good NPM and ESLint integration.
 * IntelliJ or WebStorm: full flavored IDE for Java, JavaScript...

 Although IntelliJ was the initial team choice, we are now tending to replace it with VSCode, as IntelliJ misses ESLint support and is slightly heavier...
-However, both of those IDEs are a good choice to develop on rs-frontend project.
+However, both of those IDEs are a good choices to develop on rs-frontend project.
 Some resources will be provided in the next sections to setup and configure those IDEs.

 # VSCode